U.S. flag

 • If both parents are known to be heterozygous for a WRN pathogenic variant, each sib of an affected individual has at conception a 25% chance of being affected, a 50% chance of being an asymptomatic carrier, and a 25% chance of being unaffected and not a carrier.

-• Although systematic clinical studies have not been reported, heterozygotes (carriers) are asymptomatic and do not appear to be at increased risk of developing the disorder.
+• Although systematic clinical studies have not been published, heterozygotes (carriers) are asymptomatic and do not appear to be at increased risk of developing the disorder.

-• The offspring of an individual with Werner syndrome are obligate heterozygotes (carriers) for a pathogenic variant in WRN.
+Offspring of a proband.
+Unless an affected individual's reproductive partner also has Werner syndrome or is a carrier, offspring will be obligate heterozygotes (carriers) for a pathogenic variant in WRN.

 Other family members.
 Each sib of the proband's parents is at a 50% risk of being a carrier of a WRN pathogenic variant.